 (-) To make the activity simpler, use a shorter string on your “fishing rod.”

-Activity 4: The mummy experiment.
+Activity 4: The mummy experiment using apples.
 Start this today, and it will do its thing all week long.
 Come back to it again at the end of the week to finish off your Egyptian studies.
 (Note for grownups: The blog we link to is not secular, but the activity itself is.)

 The ancient Egyptians had a written code called hieroglyphics.
 Instead of words written with letters, it was a form of writing that used pictures or symbols to convey words.
 They wrote on paper called papyrus, which was made from river reeds.
 Read the book Hieroglyphs to learn more about it.